itseez3d/metaperson/docs/business-integration/js_api.md

 * **closeExportDialogWhenExportCompleted** - this parameter specifies if the export dialog is shown after an avatar is exported.
 Default value: `false`.
 * **isLanguageSelectionVisible** - this parameter specifies if the control to select a UI language is visible.
 Default value: `true`.
 * **language** - this parameter specifies a UI language.
 Supported values: `EN`, `漢語`.
 English is set by default if the parameter is empty or isn't set.
+* **showLatestCreatedAvatar** - this parameter specifies if the latest created avatar can be opened from the home screen.
+Default value: `true`.

 #### MetaPerson Creator Mobile